AZcaptcha/azcaptcha-api-examples/README.md

 Hi!

-Here you can find some code examples for AZcaptcha
+Here you can find some code examples for https://AZcaptcha

 API description is available in English